-After putting together one of the most successful careers in Mizzou volleyball history, Mizzou assistant coach Lindsey Hunter will enter her second season patrolling the sidelines as an assistant coach.
+After putting together one of the most successful careers in Mizzou volleyball history, Mizzou assistant coach Lindsey Hunter will enter her third season patrolling the sidelines as an assistant coach.
 Hunter serves as the head recruiting coordinator at Mizzou while working with the Tiger setters.
 Before her career in coaching, Hunter spent three years with the US National Team and was Mizzou's first volleyball player to receive first team AVCA All-America honors in 2005.
 She is the Mizzou's all-time leader in career assists.

 "We're thrilled to have Lindsey back with us at Mizzou," head coach Wayne Kreklow said.
 "She has all the tools to become a great coach and she is going to have an immediate impact on our program.
 Not only does Lindsey bring national and international level training and playing experience to our staff, she brings character and a strong, genuine desire to teach and mentor young student-athletes.